angu-software/swift-simple-snapshot-testing/Worklog.md

 - [x] create a diff image
 - [x] take the scale of the rendered/stored image into consideration
 - [x] make and store FailureSnapshot containing diff, original and failed Snapshot
+- [x] Ensure we always use png data